 Park Circle seems to have a continuously improving food scene.
 While definitely over-shadowed by Charleston, South Carolina, the rent is cheaper.
 Great restaurants can focus on their food without being pretentious up here.
 And most of the bars and restaurants are clustered together along East Montague Avenue.

 Park Circle Restaurants

 There are a few casual restaurants I will go out of my way for in Park Circle.
 Those include:

 I would argue this is one of the best pizzerias in Charleston.
 EVO Pizzeria is always busy, serving wood-fired pizzas in a casual atmosphere.
 They pride themselves on using seasonal and locally-sourced ingredients.

 Lotus Vietnamese Cuisine

 I have yet to find another decent Vietnamese restaurant in the area besides this place.
-The inside features chic and contemporary decor, but I’ve never eaten inside of Lotus.
+The inside features chic and contemporary decor, but I’ve never eaten inside of Basil.
 Their small patio is a great place to eat on a nice day (of which the Charleston area has in abundance).

 DIG in the Park

 This is a typical sports bar, but they have a huge outside patio.
 DIG has a nice happy hour special, too.